Activities we don’t cover

 Holidays are all about trying new things and we’re all for that.
 The reality is that some holiday activities can be dangerous and result in injury, so for that reason we don’t cover injuries that are a result of hazardous activities.

 The list of activities we do cover is longer than those we don’t cover, still it’s important to know that if you’re injured during specific excluded activities or events such as hunting or parachuting, we won’t be able to cover your medical expenses.

-Your are not covered when:
+You’re not covered when:

 - You engage in winter sports unless you have purchased the optional Snow Pack.

-- If you participate in parachuting, sky diving, hang gliding, parapenting or travel in an air-supported device other than as a passenger in a licensed passenger aircraft operated by an airline or charter company.
+- If you participate in parachuting, skydiving, hang gliding, parapenting or travel in an air-supported device other than as a passenger in a licensed passenger aircraft operated by an airline or charter company.
 This does not apply to hot air ballooning or parasailing.
 See the Adventure Pack for extended cover.

-If you ride a motorcycle without wearing a helmet, or without having a valid licence as required in Australia and in the country of travel for the same class of motorcycle you (or they) are operating, or as a pillion passenger without a helmet
+If you ride a motorcycle without wearing a helmet, or without having a valid licence as required in Australia and in the country of travel for the same class of motorcycle you (or they) are operating, or as a pillion passenger without a helmet.

 If you race (except on foot); mountaineers or rock climbs using support ropes; or takes part in any professional sporting activity; or

 If you dive underwater using an artificial breathing apparatus, unless an open water diving licence is held or when diving under licensed instruction.

 You are not covered for adventure activities unless you have purchased the optional Adventure Pack:

 - abseiling and zip lining – fully harnessed